 In most cases, documents lodged with the ATO online (including tax returns, refunds of franking credits and non-lodgment advice) should generally be finalised within 10 business days.
-(Note that if paper forms are used [yes, that still happens], it can take up to 50 business days.)
+(Note that if paper forms are used [yes, that still happens], it can take up to 10 weeks.)